allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 There is little controversy when we are talking about designing backend services.
-Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html) and communicate over the REST API.
+Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html) and communicate over the REST API. <br/>
-Of course, a microservice should be loosely-coupled from its neighbours.

 Things gets complicated when we need to use microservices as building blocks for a frontend solution.
 So how to build a consistent website or a mobile app